When I decided to teach my (then) 4, respectively 5 year old two daughters how to play tennis I was both excited and terrified in the same time.

 My daughters, in this way, got introduced to tennis by joining other children of their age and observing how others behave in a tennis class.

 My daughters, soon, decided to allow me to teach them not only the technical aspects, but they wanted to excel by practicing more only to get better and eventually participate in competitions.

 If you are a tennis parent, don’t try to teach your children yourself… in the beginning!

 Allow them to learn by participating and observing other kids of their age, first.

-Only after they get introduced to tennis together with other children, they will be more open to learning and working hard… just like they saw other kids doing it.
+Only after they get introduced to tennis together with other children will they be more open to learning and working hard… just like they saw other kids doing.

-If you want to learn my step-by-step method and see how I taught my two daughters to play tennis, from the age of 5 respectively 6, up to junior years, visit the WebTennis24 Kids section to follow the “My Daddy / My Coach” video series.
+If you want to learn a step-by-step method and see how I taught my two daughters to play tennis from the ages of 5, respectively 6, up to junior years, visit the WebTennis24 Kids section to follow the “My Daddy / My Coach” video series.